Zevubu/Store-Node.JS-MySQL/README.md

 # Store-Node.JS-MySQL
  Amazon-like storefront the operates in your terminal.

+ You can access bamazonManager through bamazonCustomer but for some reason connection end doesn't work when you enter it this way. however in order for the bamazonManager to work on it's own You have to instigate a function called connecting() at the very bottom.  bamazonCustomer doesn't work  with connecting() exposed.

 Begin by going to bamazonCustomer.js.
 This will give you 4 options: Look, Buy, Manager, exit
     $ node bamazonCustomer.js                                                                                                                                                                                          Connection thread id 65
     ?